Normation/rudder-tools/scripts/rudder-dev/README.md

 - must have the correct tracker (1) (`user story`, `enhancement`, `bug`, `architecture`) and clear, short title (2).
 They will be used to generate the name for the local git branch based on template `${tracker prefix}_${issue number}/${lower_case_name_with_underscores}`.
     - In the example: `ust_20111/display_directive_tags_in_rule_details`
 - must have the correct target version (3).
-It will be used to choose the correct github branch from which the working branch will be created, and latter on the base branch for the pull request.
+It will be used to choose the correct GitHub branch from which the working branch will be created, and later on the base branch for the pull request.

-### Create local branch, change status to in-progress
+### Create a local branch, change status to in-progress

 Go to the repository where the code to change is and just do: